 Death Of Hazrat Usman

-It was a day in the Year 856, an eighty-two-year-old Uthman Ibn Affan sat reading the Quran.
+When was Hazrat Usman martyred?
+It was June 17, 656 AD, an eighty-two-year-old Uthman Ibn Affan sat reading the Quran.
 He dosed off at the time of Asr prayer, he was fasting as well as it was a Thursday.
 He saw in his dream the Messenger of Allah standing in front of him and smiling and behind him were Abu Bakr and Umar رضي الله عنه.

 The Messenger of Allah ﷺ says:

 Good News O Uthman, you are going to break your fast with us tonight.

 Uthman wakes up full of joy and narrates his dream to the people around him.
 The people who intended to kill him storm the house and saw an old man reading the Quran, Surah Baqarah to be specific.
 They hit him over the head with a piece of iron and blood began to pour from his head and the first place where it fell was the Quran, on the verse: